-The Legend of Sullivant's Hill
+The Secrets of Sullivant's Hill

 From 1982 to 1990, I sold new cars near the General Motors factory on Columbus's Hilltop.
 Inside my office, I displayed several dozen antique postcards of Central Ohio.
 Because most of my customers were older West Side residents, these cards sparked many historical conversations about Franklinton and Sullivant's Hill (The Hilltop's actual name).

 On numerous occasions, I heard that before Columbus annexed it, Sullivant's Hill was Washington's primary location for weapon development programs and covert (undercover) agencies.